 FMCSA officials use a complex methodology for determining a carrier's Safety Fitness Determination (SFD) using six different rating factors, including impaired driving violations and hours-of-service compliance.
 DOT-recordable accident rates comprise factor no. 6.
 Carriers with a rate greater than 1.5 accidents per million miles (1.7 for urban carriers) will receive an "unsatisfactory" rating and two or more "points" added to their safety rating.

 Any carrier that receives an overall "unsatisfactory" SFD will face sanctions and restrictions, including a prohibition on transporting hazardous materials or more than 15 passengers.
 Those given notice of a pending "conditional" rating are given 45 days in which to take corrective actions before it becomes official.
 Carriers also may petition for a review of the ratings if they have factual or procedural disputes with how it was calculated.

 Have Questions About DOT-Recordable Accidents?
-Get a Free Evaluation
+Speak to a Lawyer

 While DOT-recordable accidents are factored into a carrier's overall safety rating, individual drivers may have questions or concerns regarding a particular incident.
-A trucking accident attorney may be able to help.
-Get started today with a free evaluation of your legal issues from a local attorney.
+If you need legal help after a car accident, it's best to speak with an experienced car accident attorney near you today.